Version 1.0 - Last Updated: 12 Jun 2024

 • Geography, Earth and Environmental Studies (CAH12)

-From AY 2020/21, version 1.3 of the Common Aggregation Hierarchy (CAH) was implemented and the following rules apply in addition to the above:
+From AY 2020/21, Higher Education Statistics Agency (HESA) provided version 1.3 of the Common Aggregation Hierarchy (CAH) and these rules apply in addition:

 • Medicine and Dentistry (CAH01)